Growing Up Inside:

 If you are interested, there are also some reliable books we list which help someone see how Armstrong’s doctrines were false, eclectic beliefs.
 Two that proved helpful to me were, The Worldwide Church of God Examined in the Searching Light of Scripture by Dr. Robert L. Sumner and Ambassadors of Armstrongism by Paul Benware. (see our Booklist for more).
 These books examine the major doctrines that HWA taught, and which leaders of other WCG splinter groups continue to proclaim, and can be helpful for you to refute Armstrongism.

-Also, we have “Mystery of the Ages (a critical review) by Kelly Marshall, a WCG exiter. (available as a PDF download) The author says: “It takes much time and effort to uproot false teachings especially those taught with fear and condemnation, but it is possible to eventually see a different picture.”
+Also, we have “Mystery of the Ages (a critical review) by Kelly Marshall, a WCG exiter.
+(PDF) The author says: “It takes much time and effort to uproot false teachings especially those taught with fear and condemnation, but it is possible to eventually see a different picture.”

 Renouncing your Past Group Involvement: